divinity-m/Crescendo/dev_logs.md

 <br>

 # Day 11 - Thursday | At home work #
-I started working on data saving and since I've already worked with saving local data in old projects, I thought it wouldn't be much of a issue.
-Then I encountered an issue.
-Javascript's `localStorage` API can't handle large files, it can barely handle 5MB, so there's no way I could get it to save audio files.
-Due to this, I had to learn about a whole new way to save data locally.
+I started working on data saving and since I've already worked with saving local data in CS-20 projects, I thought it wouldn't be much of a issue.
+Then I encountered an issue. \
+Javascript's `localStorage` API can't handle large files—it can barely handle 5MB, so there's no way I could get it to save audio files, I was forced to learn a new method for saving data locally.
 I chose to learn how to work with `indexedDB`.
 At first, it was incredibly difficult to understand how it functions and it's methods.
-Even just `indexedDB.open("DB", 1)` made zero sense to me, but that's just how learning new things is.
-I had to use a lot of Youtube, Stackoverflow, and ChatGPT before things started making sense.
+Even just the line `indexedDB.open("DB", 1)` made zero sense to me, but that's just how learning new things is.
+I had to use a lot of Youtube, Stackoverflow, and ChatGPT before everything started making sense.
-Right now, the database only stores one items, a variable called `allPlaylists` which contains every playlist, and so by extension, every song, which is all I think actually matters.
+Right now, the database only stores one item, a variable called `allPlaylists` which contains every playlist—and so by extension, every song—which is all I think actually matters.

 Things Added:
  - A local auto save system